Community News

 Join Bellingham Dockside Market on the 1st and 3rd Saturday, 10am-2pm, of each month at Fisherman's Pavilion in Squalicum Harbor for seafood straight from the fishing families that caught it.
 Dockside accepts EBT payments.

 Love Your Waterfront Quest Passport Sign up for FREE and learn more about where to go on your waterfront.
-Want to learn more about the program?
-Lindsey Gerhart with Bellingham Tourism will be on an upcoming episode of Love Your Waterfront.

 Learn more about what’s happening on the waterfront with our partners at Working Waterfront Coalition of Whatcom County.